 TRIAL JUDGE RULING

-The trial judge ruled that the defendant stood in infringement as Toyota’s product “Prius” was world renowned and even though the defendant had its registration in the country 5 years prior to the launch of the car, the Universality doctrine would be applied which concludes that Prius is a well-known trademark and has been so in India as well it was also the first user of the word “Prius” as it has existed since 1997.
+The trial judge ruled that the defendant stood in infringement as Toyota’s product “Prius” was world-renowned and even though the defendant had its registration in the country 5 years prior to the launch of the car, the Universality doctrine would be applied which concludes that Prius is a well-known trademark and has been so in India as well it was also the first user of the word “Prius” as it has existed since 1997.
 Hence the Trial judge restrained the defendants from using the trademark except in accordance with the conditions laid down.
 Punitive damages of ten lakhs were also imposed.

 Both the parties appealed against the order of the single judge in the double bench.
-The defendant appealed for quashing of the injunction and the plaintiff for quantum of damages.
+The defendant appealed for quashing of the injunction and the plaintiff for a quantum of damages.
 The defendant, leaving aside all other claims, claimed only for removing injunction from the use of “Prius”.

 DOUBLE BENCH RULING

-The division bench set-aside the order of the trial judge stating that the grant of injunction against the defendant in the use of “Prius” was not justified as the trademark was being used in India 5 years prior to the launch of Prius in the country.
-Consequentially, the bench also dismissed the plea of the plaintiff for quantum of damages.
+The division bench set-aside the order of the trial judge stating that the grant of an injunction against the defendant in the use of “Prius” was not justified as the trademark was being used in India 5 years prior to the launch of Prius in the country.
+Consequentially, the bench also dismissed the plea of the plaintiff for the quantum of damages.